West Side Orchestral Concerts: The Festival Symphony Orchestra

-"I had very fine musicians to work with."

-"It was necessary to be well-organized because there was only limited time to rehearse.
-I talked very little but would get down to the business of rehearsing immediately.
-A woman must be better than a man if she is to conduct prestigious groups, and I made it my career always to be 100 percent prepared and know all the scores tremendously well.
+Petrides described her rehearsal approach: "It was necessary to be well-organized because there was only limited time to rehearse ...
+A woman must be better than a man if she is to conduct prestigious groups, and I made it my career always to be 100 percent prepared and to know all the scores tremendously well.
 I never encountered a problem conducting all-male orchestras, and we always worked well together."